Rubyan/logstashzabbix/README.md

 ## Requirements

- - Python 2/3 on a logstash node with zabbix agent installed
+ - jq on a logstash node with zabbix agent installed.
+Tested with logstash 6.2.3

 ## Installation